Nelgit007/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that print the type of file with name iamafile A script to create symbolic link
-A script that copy only the newer versions of html files from a working directory to the parent directory
+A script that copy only the newer versions of html files from a working directory to the parent directory A script that moves all files beginning with an upper case letter